-The College, based on five sites, offers seven separate programmes and is able to provide high quality educational experiences for up to 200 full time equivalent students.
-The day to day operation of each centre is the responsibility of Head of Centre working in conjuction with their team.
-More information about each specific centre offer can be found on that centres link above.
+The College, based on five sites, offers seven separate programmes and is able to provide high-quality educational experiences for up to 200 full-time equivalent students.
+The day-to-day operation of each centre is the responsibility of Head of Centre working in conjunction with their team.
+More information about each specific centre offer can be found on that centre's link above.

-- Up to 70 full time education places for students at Key Stage 3 and Key Stage 4 with an Education, Health and Care Plan (EHCP).
+- Up to 85 full-time education places for students at Key Stage 3 and Key Stage 4 with an Education, Health and Care Plan (EHCP).

-- Up to 16 places on a range of short and longer term provision for students, who have self-excluded from their mainstream schools, may be vulnerable and or have additional social or mental health needs.
+- Up to 26 places on a range of short and longer-term provisions for Key Stage 3 students, who have self-excluded from their mainstream schools, may be vulnerable and or have additional social or mental health needs.

-- Approximately 12 places for students with other medical conditions and physical health difficulties.
+- Approximately 6 places for students with other medically vulnerable or chronic school refusers.

-- Approcimatly 35 places for post-16 students, 11 of which are for young people with EHCP's.
+- Approximately 35 places for Post-16 students, 11 of which are for young people with EHCPs.

 We are able to offer a range of support including:

-- 12 week KS3 self management programme to support maintaining of mainstream placements.
+- 12-week KS3 self-management programme to support maintaining mainstream placements.

 - Outreach support for young people or schools.